ninegua/reversi/docs/index.md

 |?(null)      |Some(None)   |[[]]         |
 |null         |None         |[]           |

 Candid is very powerful, although on the surface it may sound a lot like Protocolbuf, or JSON, so why re-inventing the wheel?
-But there are very good reasons that go beyond what I can mention here, and I encourage people who are interested in this topic to read the [Candid Spec].
+But there are very good reasons that go beyond what is covered here, and I encourage people who are interested in this topic to read the [Candid Spec].

 ## Synchronize game state with backend

-As mentioned previously, I use a trick to immediately react to valid user inputs without having to wait for the backend game server to respond.
+As previously mentioned, I use a trick to immediately react to valid user inputs without having to wait for the backend game server to respond.
 This means the frontend only needs a confirmation from the game server (or rather, error handling if there is any) after the player makes a move.

-It will receive the other player's move from the game server by periodically polling it with the *view()* function.
+Besides sending one's own move, a client will have to learn about the other player's move too.
+This is achieved by periodically calling the *view()* function of the game canister hosted on the server side.

-An implication of this design is that I had to repeat some of the same game logic in both backend (Motoko) and frontend (Javascript), which is not ideal.
+An implication of this design is that I had to repeat some of the same game logic in both backend (Motoko) and frontend (JS), which is not ideal.
 Since Motoko compiles to Wasm, and Wasm can run in browsers, wouldn't it be nice if both frontend and backend can share the same Wasm module that implements core game logic?
 This kind of sharing is only to share code but not state.
 It may require some setup, but I think it is entirely possible.